DeclanBernardin/Weather_API_Application-/README.md

 [X] Displays the next 3 days weather forecast.
 [X] Ability to change the number of days forecast data.
 [X] Ability to toggle metric measurements displayed.
+[X] The application is mobile compatible and can fit on smaller screens neatly.

 ## Deployed